timo1235/ocs2.x-esp32-software/README.md

 ## latest

+## unreleased
+- Added experimental functionality for fluidnc jogging with the wireless handwheel

 ## 1.0.6

 - Fixed a bug with the motor direction when the ESP32 is plugged in to the OCS2